 I. examiner: the individual who, in line with Article 7.12, subsection 3 of the Act, has been m.
-Implementation the Implementation Regulations which form part of these Teaching and n. credit: a credit awarded in line with the European Credit Transfer System (ECTS); one credit denotes a study load of 28 hours;
+Implementation the Implementation Regulations which form part of these Teaching and n. credit: a European Credit (EC) awarded in line with the European Credit Transfer System o. working day: Monday to Friday with the exception of recognised national public holidays;